Energy

 Municipal Energy Resilience Program (MERP)

 The Municipal Energy Resilience Program (MERP) is a $45,000,000, ARPA-funded state program that aims to reduce greenhouse gas emissions from public buildings while helping towns save money on their utility bills.
-As of January 2025, all grant opportunities available through the MERP program have closed.
+All grant opportunities available through the MERP program have now closed, but work funded through the MERP implementation grant program is still ongoing.
 For more information on TRORC’s ongoing work to support the MERP program, please visit the MERP website or contact our MERP Coordinator Meghan Asbury [email protected].

 Shared Energy Coordinator